Sony RX100 II versus Sony RX100 IV

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the RX100 IV has an electronic viewfinder (2359k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the RX100 II relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Sony RX100 II and Sony RX100 IV along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Sony RX100 V« »||2359||n||3.0||1229||tilting||n||2000||24.0||Y||Y|

 Both the RX100 II and the RX100 IV have zoom lenses build in.
 The RX100 II has a 28-100mm f/1.8-4.9 optic and the RX100 IV offers a 24-70mm f/1.8-2.8 (focal lengths in full frame equivalent terms).
 Hence, the RX100 IV provides a wider angle of view at the short end than the RX100 II, but less tele-photo reach at the long end.
 Both cameras offer the same maximum aperture.

-Both the RX100 II and the RX100 IV have been discontinued, but can regularly be found used on ebay.
-The RX100 II was replaced by the Sony RX100 III, while the RX100 IV was followed by the Sony RX100 V.
+Both the RX100 II and the RX100 IV have been discontinued, but can regularly be found used on eBay.
+The RX100 II was replaced by the Sony RX100 III, while the RX100 IV was followed by the Sony RX100 IV.